dhable/caffeinatedideas.com/resources/templates/md/posts/2015-04-03-great-developers-build-tools.md

 > fences properly, even though they were hidden.
 "He loved doing things right.
 > He even cared about the look of the parts you couldn't see."
 >
-> Excerpt From: Walter Isaacson.
+> -- Walter Isaacson.
 "Steve Jobs." iBooks. [https://itun.es/us/QyFUz.l](https://itun.es/us/QyFUz.l)

 Today I had to investigate a ticket that failed the end to end verification step.
 The comment in the ticket contained a good amount of details about the environment